jeyabalajis/simple-rule-engine/README.md

 2. Ability to __version control__ rule declarations thus enabling auditing of rule changes over a period of time.
 3. Ability to author **_chained rules_**.
 Evaluation of one rule can refer to the result of another rule, thus enabling modular, hierarchical rules.
-4. Written in Python 3.6 with minimal requirements

 # Table of Contents
 - [Why Rule Engine](#Why-Rule-Engine)